 Analysis of Impact of Customer Refund and Credit Accounting Errors on Q1 and Q2 2008

 A careful analysis of Overstock.com’s preliminary adjustments for accounting errors in Q1 and Q2 2008 show a significant material overstatement of previously reported earnings and EBITDA.
 The company left out any analysis of the impact of accounting errors on reported EBITDA for each period, and therefore, I computed it myself.
+(Click on the image to enlarge it)

 Analysis of Accounting Errors on Reported Earnings per Share (EPS)